Alfred E. Bull

-Alfred E. Bull (February 5, 1867 – January 20, 1930) was an American football player, coach, rower, and dentist.
+Alfred E. Bull (February 5, 1867 – January 20, 1930) was an American football player, coach and rower.
 He played football at the University of Pennsylvania and was selected as a center to the 1895 College Football All-America Team.
 Bull later served as the head football coach at the University of Iowa (1896), Franklin & Marshall College (1896–1897), Georgetown University (1900), Lafayette College (1903–1907), and Muhlenberg College (1908–1910), compiling a career college football coaching record of 62–34–15.

-College playing career
+Early life and education

-Bull attended the University of Pennsylvania, from which he graduated with a degree in dentistry.
-He played football for the Penn Quakers and was named to the All-American team in 1895.
+Bull was born on February 5, 1867, in Wilkes-Barre, Pennsylvania.
+He attended the University of Pennsylvania in Philadelphia, where he graduated with a degree in dentistry, played football for the Penn Quakers, and was named to the All-American team in 1895.

 During a game between Penn and the Carlisle Indian Industrial School, Bull faced off against All-American and early professional footballer Bemus Pierce.
-Bull and Pierce faced each other on the line throughout the game, and on a play late in the game Pierce knocked Bull to the ground, and the play went over him.
+Bull and Pierce faced each other on the line throughout the game.
+On a play late in the game, Pierce knocked Bull to the ground, and the play went over him.
 After the play, Pierce, who was a Native American, cried out to the Penn players, "Look, look at Sitting Bull."
 Bull also rowed for the Penn crew.